Our readiness checklist will help you assess if your practice is ready to implement Collaborative Care.

 Comparing Collaborative Care to Usual Care

-Compared to usual care, Collaborative Care is shown to increase the effectiveness of depression treatment and lower total healthcare costs.
+Compared with usual care, Collaborative Care has been shown to improve the effectiveness of depression treatment and lower total healthcare costs.
 This handout outlines those differences using data from the IMPACT trial.

 Behavioral Health Integration Services Fact Sheet